dr-skot/jquery-fix/README.md

 $('.fixable').not('.fix-placeholder').length; // N
 ```

-Note that the `fix` and `unfix` automatically ignore these placeholders, so it is okay to do this:
+Note that `fix` and `unfix` automatically ignore these placeholders, so it is okay to do this:

 ```javascript
 $('.fixable').fix()